 \section{Results}

-According to the definition given above (Eq. (\ref{ABC})) we have obtained analytic expressions for the tripartite negativity for the eingenstates of the system under consideration.
+According to the definition given above [equation (\ref{ABC})] we have obtained analytic expressions for the tripartite negativity for the eingenstates of the system under consideration.
 We present here only those which are relevant for the ground states phase diagram, obtained in our previous work \cite{mer}.
-As tripartite negativity is given by the Eq. (\ref{ABC}) it is enough to know only all generalized bipartite negativities, $Ne^i_{A_{i} - A_{j}A_{k}}$.
-The index $i$ stands for the eigenstate numbering parameter.
+Since tripartite negativity is given by the equation (\ref{ABC}), it is sufficient to know only all generalized bipartite negativities, $Ne^i_{A_{i} - A_{j}A_{k}}$.
+The index $i$ stands for the eigenstate numbering the parameter.
 Bellow, we denote spin-1/2 ion with $g$-factor equal to $g_1$ by $A$, spin-1/2 ion with $g$-factor equal to $g_2$ by $B$ and ion with spin-1 by $C$.
 Interestingly, some eigenstates can have the same $Ne^i_{A_{i} - A_{j}A_{k}}$.

-In our previous work a detailed analysis of the ground states phase diagrams of the system were presented \cite{mer}.
-Here we demonstrate only those of them, which exhibit interesting features of the tripartite negativity dependent on the value on non-uniform $g$-factor.
-The main purpose of the present research is to figure out how non-uniform $g$-factors affect tripartite entanglement properties of the model.
-It is worth mentioning, that the most remarkable enhancement of the bipartite negativity caused by non-uniform $g$-factors reported in our previous work \cite{mer} concerned the case $J_2=J_1$ and gave almost 7-fold robust decrease of $Ne_{12}$ for arbitrary small difference between $g_2$ and $g_1$.
-For the tripartite entanglement situation is quite different.
-Here we presented density plots of the tripartite negativity, $Ne_{ABC}$, projected onto ground state phase diagrams in the "$g$-factors ration" - "dimensionless magnetic field" plane.